All Products

 Expansion fee: USD 7.5/10 Mbps.

-Common capabilities for all borders
+Common capabilities for all firewalls

-Elastic traffic processing capability
+elastic traffic processing capability

 Price: USD 0.06/GB

-For more information about pay-as-you-go for excess elastic traffic, see Pay-as-you-go for elastic traffic of subscription instances.
+For more information about pay-as-you-go billing for excess elastic traffic, see Pay-as-you-go for elastic traffic of subscription instances.

 You can use this feature with pay-as-you-go savings plans to reduce costs.
-For more information, see pay-as-you-go savings plans.

 Sensitive Data Leak Detection

-100 GB (free by default) after activation
+100 GB included (free) after activation

-300 GB (free by default) after activation
+300 GB included (free) after activation

-500 GB (free by default) after activation
+500 GB included (free) after activation

 • Internet firewall: 4,000